Business Phone Etiquette 101: Essential Rules, Dos, Don’ts, and Tips

 Nevertheless, it is best to answer within three rings, so you have enough time to place yourself in the correct mindset and prepare for the call.
 You might feel flustered if you pick up the phone right away.

-Speak clearly and Professionally
+3. Speak clearly and professionally

-A good customer experience depends on clear enunciation!
+Always speak clearly, as a good customer experience depends on clear enunciation!
 When potential customers reach out to your business, they are usually ready to move forward with their purchase process, so ensure that your call operators are fully understood, or you could lose the sale!

 Speaking at a healthy pace is equally as important as using a clear voice.
 It is not etiquette to speak too fast or too slowly, since both give the impression that you are impatient and you are boring the person on the other end.